The Common Program of the People's Republic of China 1949-1954

 Article 14 of the Common Program

-In the urban areas, the PLA immediately takes over the administration of the towns. "...,provincial or city Military Control Committees had substantial authorities in choosing any appropriate measures from an arsenal of administrative and criminal punishments.
-Take the operational mechanism in the capital the PRC – Beijing for example.
-According to the Organic Law of the Military Control Committee of the People’s Liberation Army in Beiping,24 the Military Control Committee of Beiping was empowered to exercise a range of exceptional emergency measures.
-The committee was empowered to arrest and execute counter-revolutionaries, to take over public or private facilities, to collect weapons or other military equipment from KMT party members and other counter-revolutionaries, to protect the lives and private properties of Chinese citizens and foreigners, to seize or take control of all resources that might facilitate the establishment of economic order in cities and counties, and to organize the masses to help to establish political institutions of the CPC.25" In important cities like Beijing, Tianjin, and Shanghai, a military control commission is formed well in advance before the actual takeover, to ease the transition of power.
-In Shanghai and Nanjing, the commanders of the Third and Fourth Army are head of the military control commission as well as mayor of the town.
-The military control commission is responsible for the local purge of the GMD administration and the takeover of important economic enterprises.
-In some big cities and especially in Shanghai, communist underground cadres have infiltrated all kinds of administrative authorities in advance.
-For example, the police force. “…the Shanghai police had been infiltrated by Communist Party cadres.
-They formed a tiny handful of underground agents among the more than fourteen thousand members of the police force, but they played a critical role in preparing to hand the city's police stations over to the jieguan zhuanguan (special personnel to take control) of the People's liberation Army.”
+In urban areas, the PLA immediately took over town administration.
+Provincial or city Military Control Committees had significant authority to implement a range of administrative and criminal punishments.
+For example, the operational mechanism in Beijing, the capital of the PRC, was outlined in the Organic Law of the Military Control Committee of the PLA in Beijing.
+This law empowered the Military Control Committee to exercise various exceptional emergency measures, including arresting and executing counter-revolutionaries, taking over public or private facilities, collecting weapons and military equipment from GMD party members and other counter-revolutionaries, protecting the lives and private properties of Chinese citizens and foreigners, seizing or controlling resources to facilitate the establishment of economic order in cities and counties, and organizing the masses to help establish CCP political institutions.
+In important cities like Beijing, Tianjin, and Shanghai, a military control commission was formed well in advance before the actual takeover, to ease the transition of power.
+In Shanghai and Nanjing, the commanders of the Third and Fourth Army were head of the military control commission as well as mayor of the town.
+The military control commission was responsible for the local purge of the GMD administration and the takeover of important economic enterprises.
+In some big cities and especially in Shanghai, Communist underground cadres had infiltrated various administrative authorities beforehand.
+For instance, the Shanghai police had been infiltrated by Communist Party cadres.
+Although they constituted a small fraction among the over fourteen thousand members of the police force, these agents played a crucial role in preparing to transfer control of the city's police stations to the PLA's special personnel.

-The most important assignments of this military administration are to maintain order; to restore the daily routine and to make a transition as fast as possible to a civil administration.
+The most important assignments of this military administration were to maintain order; to restore the daily routine and to make a transition as fast as possible to a civil administration.

 1950 The military Regions